ROUND LEAVED WINTERGREEN

 7th Aug 2009, Sand Dunes, Southport, Lancs.
 Photo: © RWD

-A basal rosette of mid-green, nearly round, leaves are which are net-veined in light-green and have fawn blips on the edges where the veins touch the edges.
+A basal rosette of mid-green, nearly round, leaves are which are net-veined in light-green and have fawn blips on the edges where the veins reach the edges.
+Rarely, some leaves are round.

 Uniquely identifiable characteristics